May 2, 2026 – Olivia Rodrigo (S51 E18)

 Final Thoughts:

-• Outside of a few solid highlights, this was yet another fairly poor outing this season, the third weak show in a row.
+• Outside of a few solid highlights, this was yet another fairly poor outing this season.
+The third weak show in a row.
 Despite the aforementioned highlights, the rest was between forgettable and utterly painful for me to watch.
 The lack of energy and the unresponsive audience made matters even worse.

 • Olivia Rodrigo, much like most hosts this season, was game, committed.
 However, the writing given to her was simply weak, outside of a few standout roles.
 I will say, at least, they used her a bit more than I expected, considering how young she is and the double duty task.
 She did quite well, and much like Sabrina Carpenter earlier in the season, I wouldn’t mind another hosting stint with better writing.
 Oh, and needless to say, I also loved her musical performances, especially the first one.